newnonsick/matchav2/README.md

 *   **Leave Deletion Handling:** Automatically removes leave records when the original request message is deleted.
 *   **Daily Leave Summaries:** Sends daily summaries of all recorded leaves to a designated channel and updates it in real-time as new leaves are tracked or deleted for the current day.

+### Office Entry Management

+*   **Automated Tracking:** Automatically identifies and records office entry confirmations from stand-up messages (specifically, messages containing "เข้าบริษัท").
+*   **Daily Office Entry Summaries:** Sends daily summaries of all recorded office entries to a designated channel and updates it in real-time as new entries are tracked for the current day.

 ### General Utilities

+*   **Admin Role Management:** Allows privileged users to promote and demote other users' administrative roles within the bot's system.
 *   **Announcements:** Allows privileged users to send announcements to multiple stand-up channels with optional attachments.
 *   **Command Syncing:** Automatically syncs slash commands to Discord upon bot readiness.